Here's a selection of my comics from newest to oldest:

 Part Three coming soon!

 Vortex is my first graphic novel, published by Sparkplug Books via a Kickstarter campaign in 2014, and originally drawn from June 2011 to August 2013.
-Click the image above to go the Sparkplug Books store.
-(136 black-and-white interior pages, 5.9x9", $13, photo and cover design by Glade Hensel)
+Click the image above to go to a page with more info in my store.

 This eight-page, seven-color comic is on the Study Group Comic Books site.